Update 23 March 2020 @ 20.46pm

 Government guidance on holding meetings remotely is expected early next week but in the meantime, the parish council has decided to not hold meetings and take decisions by email / remotely for urgent issues.
 In these cases, the council will evidence its decision making as best as it can, by asking councillors to confirm their votes by email to the clerk for the clerk to keep as a record of the decision.

-The council’s work will of course continue and effective Wednesday 24 March 2020 we will be making arrangements for the Clerk to be able to work from home.
+The council’s work will of course continue and effective Wednesday 24 March 2020, the Parish Clerk will be working from home.
 The Parish Council has already fulfilled its statutory obligations for meetings to the end of the council year (May).
-However, we are hoping to restart our public meetings as soon as it is possible and it is safe to do so.
+However, it is hoping to restart its public meetings as soon as it is possible and it is safe to do so.

 To ensure that questions from the public are answered during this period, all enquiries should be made by email: firstname.lastname@example.org or telephone: 07579 211938.